esmero/archipelago-documentation/docs/webformsasinput.md

 ![Webform General Settings](../imgs/webform-general-settings.jpg)
 Gist here is (look at the screenshot and copy the settings):

-- Disable Saving of Form Submissions.
+- GENERAL Settings: Check "Disable saving of submissions" option.
 You won't need this form to generate a Native Webform Submission entry.
-- AJAX Settings: check "use ajax".
-We want people to have the experience of staying in a single page while the create a new ADO and go to, e.g, a Multi Step Webform Workflow.
+- AJAX Settings: Check "use ajax" option.
+We want people to have the experience of staying in a single page while the create a new ADO via a Multi Step Webform Workflow.

 ### Confirmation Settings